bluemelov1/KomplRechnernetze/README.md

 show configuration json pretty  # only from version 1.3 available
 ```

+once you have the configuration of vyos you can go on.
+Next you need to have a running NixOS instance with python installed. then you copy the vyos config togeather with the transformer.py script in this repository to the NixOS maschiene

 -> transformer von VyOS config zu NixOS config beschreiben und erklären